 Long-Term Care Insurance Riders

-Most modern LTCi policies sold in Florida since 2010 include a respite-care provision covering in-home or facility respite, counted against the policy's overall benefit period.
-Review your policy declarations for day-limit and daily-benefit details, as terms vary widely.
-LTC insurance benefits up to $420 per day in 2026 (the HIPAA / IRC §7702B per-diem cap) are excluded from income for chronically-ill insureds.
+Most modern long-term care insurance policies include a respite-care provision covering in-home or facility respite, counted against the policy's overall benefit period.
+Review your policy declarations for day-limit and daily-benefit details, which vary widely by contract.
+Long-term care insurance benefits paid on a per-diem basis are excluded from taxable income up to a federal daily cap for chronically ill insureds; confirm the current-year figure with a tax professional.

 Out-of-Pocket Short-Term Residential

-Short-stay residential respite is available at participating ALFs, AFCHs, and memory-care communities.
-Pricing varies widely by facility and market; contact facilities directly for current short-stay rates.
-AFCH availability is limited by the 5-bed-per-home cap.
+Short-stay residential respite is available at participating assisted living facilities, adult family care homes, and memory-care communities.
+Pricing varies widely by facility and market, so contact facilities directly for current short-stay rates.
+Adult family care home availability is limited by the 5-bed-per-home cap.

 Out-of-Pocket In-Home Respite